Databricks Phone Screen Interview: What It Tests and How to Pass

 The Difficulty Is Not "LeetCode Medium"

-Most tech company phone screens land at medium difficulty.
+Most phone screens land at medium difficulty.
 Databricks leans medium-to-hard, and candidate reports from 2024 and 2025 are consistent on this point.
-Walk in expecting a clean array problem and you might be surprised.

 What the Interviewer Is Actually Scoring